ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/clojure-collector/Create-a-new-application-in-Elastic-Beanstalk-and-upload-the-WAR-file-into-it.md

 [[/setup-guide/images/clojure-collector-setup-guide/1.jpg]]

 Next you will need to set up the appropriate environment for the application to run in.
-Hit "Create web server" button.
+Hit **Create web server** button.

 [[/setup-guide/images/clojure-collector-setup-guide/2.jpg]]